BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 2.md

 ---
 ##### 🧷  Step 2: Tap your pendulum

 Now, tap the end of the pendulum to make it swing.
-This can be treated as an impulse input $A\delta(t)$ with some unknown amplitude (A).
+This can be treated as an impulse input $A\delta(t)$ with some unknown amplitude $A$

 * Make sure your pendulum is steady in the downward position before tapping.
 * Make your pendulum’s first swing angle reach about 40 Degrees.
 * Clear the Serial Monitor about 2–5 seconds before tapping.
 This helps you capture some initial-time data without recording an unnecessarily long time.
-* After the pendulum comes to rest (no longer moving), unplug the USB cable to stop the Serial Monitor recording.
+* After the pendulum comes to rest (no longer moving), quickly unplug the USB cable to stop the Serial Monitor recording.

 https://github.com/user-attachments/assets/43410443-7dfd-4b92-a2ab-d84c2f34f4f9